eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 acceptable for a module to have just one package.
 But more complex modules, with their own internal subsystems, often benefit from the additional level of granularity.

+A third level of granularity is an *assembly*, a package of several modules that form a runnable program or application.

 ### Module-level visibility and package descriptors